maptv/decalendar/docs/decalendar.md

 : Solstice and equinox Gregorian calendar and `doty` dates {#tbl-soleq}

-Using the information in the table above, we can label the `deks` in a year according to the seasons in which they occur.
+Using the information in the table above, we can group the `deks` in a year according to the seasons in which they occur.
 We identify `deks` using the first 2 digits of the 3-digit day number of any day in that `dek`.
 For example, `Day 78` is the second to last day in `Dek 7`, while `Day 170` is the first day in `Dek 17`.
 Therefore, Spring starts in the northern hemisphere at the end of `Dek 7` and ends before `Dek 17`.
 Winter starts in `Dek 35` of one year and ends at the end of `Deks 7` of the subsequent year.
 The table below summarizes the division of `deks` by season.

 | North  | South  | Start | End |
 | -----  | -----  | ----- | --- |